 Successful dental marketing requires meeting your patients where they are, making social media for dentists a must.
 But as you might have already found, merely creating social profiles for your dental practice won’t bring you much success.
 There are additional steps you must take to grab attention and get the most out of your dental social media efforts.

-Read on for five ideas to take your dental social profiles to the next level so you can succeed with social media marketing.
+Read on for five ideas to take your dental practice’s social media profiles to the next level so you can succeed with social media marketing.

 Social media for dentists: ideas for success